Last updated: 08.01.2021 11:08

-Microservices is architectural style focused on speed of software development understood as number of functionalities created within time unit or duration of the whole delivery process – from the concept to deployment (time to market).
-The current high changeability of business environment fosters more and more popularity of microservice approach, which forces companies to react quickly in order to avoid the situation when a good solution, implemented too late, becomes a bad solution.
+Microservices is architectural style focused on the speed of software development defined as the number of functionalities created within a time unit or as duration of the whole delivery process – from concept to deployment (time to market).
+The current high changeability of business environment fosters increasing popularity of the microservice approach, which forces companies to react quickly in order to avoid the situation when a good solution, but implemented too late, becomes a bad solution.

-Most enterprise class systems, which are currently functioning, have monolithic architecture.
-Their indisputable advantage is of course the fact that they are working and providing income or savings to companies which have them.
-However, monolithic architecture causes that as the systems grow, the pace of their development gradually decreases.
-Business owners must wait longer for functionalities they have ordered.
-To make matters worse, scalability of software development process turns out to be far from linear.
-Engaging more people or teams to work on such systems generate less and less income.
-Introducing new employees takes more and more time, while present ones become discouraged and demand pay for harmful working conditions or start to ponder career path outside the organization.
-Such symptoms clearly indicate that system architecture has ceased to meet company’s requirements.
-Applying evolutionary architecture – microservices – is the best solution to an insufficient pace of system development issue.
+Most of today’s enterprise class systems have a monolithic architecture.
+Their indisputable advantage is, of course, the fact that they work and generate income or savings to the companies which own them.
+However, as the systems grow, a monolithic architecture makes the pace of their development to gradually decrease.
+Business owners must wait longer for the functionalities they have ordered.
+To make matters worse, scalability of the software development process turns out to be far from linear.
+Engaging more people or teams to work on such systems generates fewer and fewer benefits.
+Introducing new employees takes more and more time, while the existing ones become discouraged and demand extra pay for harmful working conditions or start to ponder a career path outside the organization.
+Such symptoms clearly indicate that the system architecture has ceased to meet the company’s requirements.
+Applying an evolutionary architecture, such as microservices, is the best solution to address the issue of an insufficient pace of system development.

-The abovementioned metaphor, apart from illustrating the vision of the bright future, which microservices promise to us, allow us to come to another important conclusion.
+The metaphor, apart from illustrating a vision of the bright future which microservices promise to us, allows us to come to another important conclusion.
 Namely, implementing such approach constitutes a huge challenge and requires significant investment.
-Therefore, before we start to build a space elevator we should make sure that we need to get to an orbit and will be going there frequently.
+Therefore, before we start to build a space elevator, we should make sure that we need to get to the orbit and will be going there frequently.
 Otherwise, the whole endeavor will merely be an art for the art’s sake.

-Before making a decision about applying microservice approach, you should consider a few issues:
+Before making a decision to apply the microservice approach, you should consider a few issues:

-The moment within the system life-cycle, during which the criteria will be fulfilled, is optimal for taking a decision about using microservice approach.
+The moment within the system life-cycle during which the criteria are fulfilled is optimal for taking the decision to use the microservice approach.

-You should not forget that microservice approach has its own limits of usability – for instance, it should not be used in case of real time systems.
+You should not forget that the microservice approach has its limits of usability – for instance, it should not be used in case of real-time systems.

-Widely acknowledged author of microservice architecture theory, Sam Newman, has come up with the following definition:
+Sam Newman, a widely acknowledged author of the microservice architecture theory, has come up with the following definition:

 “small autonomous services modelled around business domain that work together“